Yoga Therapy

 Overview

 Looking to explore the benefits of yoga and mindfulness in the context of mental health work?
-Laurel Englesson, Mental Health Counselor and Certified Yoga Instructor, offers many options to supplement more traditional approaches with somatic tools and techniques:
+Laurel Englesson, Licensed Mental Health Counselor and Certified Yoga Instructor, offers many options to supplement more traditional approaches with somatic tools and techniques:

 Short term therapy: 6- or 12-week curriculum available to individuals, couples, or families.